 Day 2: There will be a parent session over Zoom, followed by a virtual reunion.
 Afterward, your child and their group will give a short presentation about their experience.
 Individual family conferences are scheduled throughout the afternoon.
 You will have one-and-a-half hours scheduled to have a conversation with your child that will be facilitated by one of their Instructors.

 Day 3: On the final day, we will have course closure with the group of parents.
-The course will conclude two days later in order to give you time to travel and pick up your child.

 The following is an example of what your course itinerary may look like.
 Your actual itinerary will vary according to weather, student skills and abilities, and instructor preferences.